-One of the most amazing piece of free chess software now has an experimental binary version to Linux.
+One of the most impressive pieces of free chess software now has an experimental binary version of Linux.

-Lucas Chess is a free, long standing, chess training and playing program that is suitable for absolute beginners, grandmasters, and anyone in between the two extremes.
-The program has 61 engines prepared to play from the start, and with very different levels, from 0 to 3300 elo.
+Lucas Chess is a free, long-standing chess training and playing program suitable for absolute beginners, grandmasters, and anyone between the two extremes.
+The program has 61 engines prepared to play from the start and with very different levels, from 0 to 3300 elo.

 Lucas Chess is simple and easy to understand for beginners.
-It includes a bunch of training tools, and the UI isn’t too confusing, even if you’re unfamiliar with the more complicated functions of chess engines.
+It includes a bunch of training tools, and the UI is straightforward, even if you’re unfamiliar with the more complicated functions of chess engines.

-Lucas Monge, the main developer of the game announced that Lucas Chess now has an experimental version available for testing for Linux users.
+Lucas Monge, the game’s leading developer, announced that Lucas Chess now has an experimental version available for testing for Linux users.

-It’s not in the official downloads section yet but Lucas posted a link to the Linux version on his blog.
+It still needs to be added to the official downloads section, but Lucas posted a link to the Linux version on his blog.

 tar xvf LucasChessR119_120.tar.xz

-For people using lower screen resolution (720p), if upon launch the initial program window appears to big for the screen and is not resizable, simply press F11 to go into fullscreen mode and if you press F11 again, the program window will now have been resized to fit your screen perfectly.
+For people using lower screen resolution (720p), if, upon launch, the initial program window appears too big for the screen and is not resizable, press F11 to go into fullscreen mode.
+If you press F11 again, you will have resized the program window to fit your screen perfectly.